Shiutang-Li/python_utils/README.md

 # python_utils
 A collection of python tools.
-My current goal is to build extension utils for
+The goal is to build extension utils for

 1. pandas
 2. visualization packages like matplotlib / seaborn